tahmid198/ERC-20-Token/README.md

 1. node package manager (npm) (install from node js website or with a command line tool like homebrew, type `brew install node`).
 2. Truffle framework will allow us to create decentralized applications on the Ethereum network with its suite of tools so we can write, test, and deploy smart contracts.
 (To install go to command and type `npm install -g truffle`).
 3. Ganache, is your local personal blockchain that you can use for testing purposes.
 (Install directly from their website).
 4. Metamask, a browser extension that allows you to connect to the Ethereum network.
-(Found on Chrome browser).
+Allowing us to talk to the blockhain from our browser(Found on Chrome browser).
 5. Solidity syntax highlighting (you can use Ethereum from Package Control for Sublime 2/3)
 6. lite-server is used as our development server.
 7. Bootstrap CDN
 8. Web3 library so our client can communicate with the blockchain
 9. truffle-contract: a js library that allows us to interact with our contracts

+`npm run dev` to run server

 Use `truffle init` in the command line within your project directory to create a new truffle project.
 This will create your contract, migration, and test directories including some configuration files.